-The CSU Art Collection was established in 1996, bringing together artworks collected over decades by the University's precursor educational institutions.
+The Charles Sturt University Art Collection was established on 6 May 1996, bringing together artworks collected over decades by the University's precursor educational institutions.

 The focus of the Collection is Australian twentieth century prints, many of which are located throughout the campuses of the University.
 Selected works from the Collection are chosen for public exhibitions during graduation week on the Bathurst, Albury-Wodonga and Wagga Wagga campuses.

-Structurally, the Art Collection is situated within the Office of the Deputy Vice-Chancellor (Research).
+Administratively, the Art Curator is situated within the Office of the Deputy Vice-Chancellor (Research, Development and Industry).